WWE SmackDown Results: Winners, Grades, Reaction and Highlights from July 10

 Bryan and Miz continued bickering before Kane interrupted and encouraged Bryan to maintain his cool so they could focus on the real issue at hand: The Bludgeon Brothers and the SmackDown Tag Team Championships.

-Miz responded by calling Kane "broken down" leading The Big Red Monster to grab hold of the host.
+Miz responded by calling Kane "broken down," leading The Big Red Monster to grab hold of the host.
 The music of The Bludgeon Brothers prevented a monstrous chokeslam.
-Sanity came from out of nowhere to attack Team Hell No and The New Day made the save.
+Sanity came from out of nowhere to attack Team Hell No, and The New Day made the save.

 The heels, though, overwhelmed their opposition and stood tall to close out the segment.